 Regardless of which fashion stock you might invest in, you need a brokerage account.
 You can easily open one online, but make sure to compare your options.

 Fashion stocks can be lucrative investments.
-But watch out for risks like volatility, changing consumer consciousness, external markets like precious metals and more.
+But watch out for risks like volatility, consumer criticism, external markets and more.
 Before you start investing, compare stock trading platforms to see which one fits.

 More guides on Finder